 - Heat waffle iron.
 In a large bowl, whisk milk, eggs, sugar and vanilla together.

 - Dredge (dip) bread slices into mixture then place onto waffle iron.
-Keep closed on cooked through.
+Keep closed until cooked through.

 - Top with butter and syrup and serve immediately.